zkorum/.github/profile/README.md

 To make money, _Privency.org_ will be incentivized to:
 - keep user's privacy 100% safe, otherwise users won't come
-- verify as many parameters about the users as possible in order to provide the most tailored service to advertisers
+- verify as many credentials about the users as possible in order to provide the most tailored service to advertisers

-A little compromise is necessary:
+Value proposition for each stakeholder:
-- the value for users relies on being able to distinguish different aspect of them: they can speak in a group restricted to people under 40 years old, and in another group for Korean profesors, without that anyone can technically link the two identifiers together and know that in fact, it's the same person speaking.
+- the value for users is to be able to distinguish different aspect of them: they can speak in a group restricted to people under 40 years old, and in another group for Korean profesors, without that anyone can technically link the two identifiers together and know that in fact, it's the same person speaking.
-- but the value for advertisers is to link both information, in order to target their specific audience: Korean profesor under the age of 40.
+- the value for advertisers is to link both information, in order to target their specific audience: Korean profesor under the age of 40.

-The challenge is therefore to find the right discussion groups, that will satisfy both users and advertisers.
+- to provide value to both stakeholders, we need to send the potential ads client side, and let the client software decide what to actually present, depending on what's valuable for them according to the user's credentials - that is only available client side.
+- both users and advertisers benefit from knowing that users are verified

 This business model would allow to make money without compromising on the core values of _Privency_.